The Dangerous Drugs Board

 Cognizant of the multi-dimensionality of the drug problem, the PADS is also anchored on strategies on national security, public order and socio-economic development.

-The PADS framework is a bow and arrow representing the two components of the anti-drug strategy: drug supply and demand reduction aimed at a target board representing the national goal of 100% drug-free communities by 2022.
+The PADS framework is a bow and arrow representing the two components of the anti-drug strategy: drug supply and demand reduction aimed at a target board representing the national goal of 100% drug-free communities.

 News & Update